OKR Planning: 12 Tips for Small Businesses

 #9 - Singular Ownership of KRs is Key

 What We Learned.
 While the entire team and company will need to be involved and invested in the OKRs as a whole, it’s important to have one single person with stated ownership over each KR.
-Having a singular owner responsible for reporting on the KR empowers that person to do what it takes to achieve the goal and encourages others to do the same.
+Having a singular owner responsible for reporting on the Key Results empowers that person to do what it takes to achieve the goal and encourages others to do the same.

 #10 - Break Down Large Projects

-In the past, we have mistakenly tried to tackle large projects in a single quarter, which in theory is great, but in practice can’t be done.
-When we get excited and don’t think critically about how much time a large project will take, the team can start to feel frustrated or overwhelmed if that project is still on our OKRs multiple quarters down the road.
+In the past, we have mistakenly tried to tackle large projects in a single quarter.
+When we get excited and don’t think critically about how much time a large project will take, the team can start to feel frustrated or overwhelmed.

 #11 - Less is More